mtacker/snowflake-demo/01_snowflake_cli_setup.md

 authenticator = "snowflake"
 password = "*******"
 ```

-Last, set your local Snowflake CLI to point to a specific account by default:
+Set your Snowflake CLI to point to a specific account by default:
 ```
 snow connection set-default DEV;
 snow sql -q "SHOW DATABASES;"